-In the future, we hope that recommendations in the Strategic Plan for Early Care and Education in Montgomery County will be funded.
-In the coming year, EHS will focus on building its capacity to provide services for diverse families, helping families apply for subsidy and building partnerships and strengthen transition agreements.
+Recommendations in the Strategic Plan for Early Care and Education in Montgomery County have been funded.
+EHS will focus on building its capacity to provide services for diverse families, helping families apply for subsidy and building partnerships and strengthen transition agreements.
+This includes partnering with the Community Action Agency, part of the Montgomery County Department of Health and Human Services to provide more Early Head Start slots in the community.